wunderwuzzi23/blog/content/posts/2024/chatgpt-hacking-memories.md

 Adding memory to an LLM is pretty neat.
 Memory means that an LLM application or agent stores things it encounters along the way for future reference.
 For instance, it might store your name, age, where you live, what you like, or what things you search for on the web.

 Long-term memory allows LLM apps to recall information across chats versus having only in context data available.
-This can enable a more personalized experience, for instance, your Chatbot can remember address you by name and better tailor answers to your needs.
+This can enable a more personalized experience, for instance, your Chatbot can remember and call you by your name and better tailor answers to your needs.

+It is a useful feature in LLM applications.

 ## Memories in ChatGPT